Aerosmith postpones farewell tour over Steven Tyler’s fractured larynx

 TAMPA, Fla.
-(WFLA) – Aerosmith has postponed their “Peace Out” farewell tour after doctors discovered Steven Tyler’s vocal chord damage was more severe than originally thought.
+(WFLA) – Aerosmith has postponed their “Peace Out” farewell tour after doctors discovered Steven Tyler’s vocal cord damage was more severe than originally thought.

 In a Facebook post Friday, the band said they were forced to push their upcoming shows to “sometime in 2024” after doctors confirmed the singer fractured his larynx.

-Aerosmith initially postponed their September dates after Tyler suffered vocal chord damage during a performance, resulting in bleeding.
+Aerosmith initially postponed their September dates after Tyler suffered vocal cord damage during a performance, resulting in bleeding.
 The tour was then scheduled to begin in Tampa on Oct.
 11.

 “He is receiving the best medical treatment available to ensure his recovery is swift, but given the nature of a fracture, he is being told patience is essential,” Aerosmith wrote in Friday’s statement.